JRMurr/JRMurr.github.io/data/blog/rust-enviorment-and-docker-build-with-nix-flakes.md

 cargo init
 ```

-Then we can build the project like you normally would with `cargo build`.
+Then we can run/build the project like you normally would with `cargo run`/`cargo build`.
 That works well while developing but let's use nix to build the project, this will help us later on when we make the docker image.

 Let's update the outputs too